eacardenase/tea_station/README.md

 # Tea Station
-Firts Project using HTML5 and CSS3
+Firts web project using only HTML5 and CSS3